clusterio/clusterio/packages/controller/README.md

-# Clusterio Master Server
+# Clusterio Controller

 Communication hub for Clusterio clusters.
-The master server forwards data between Clusterio slaves connected to it and allows the cluster to be remotely managed through WebSocket connections to it either by using the included web interface or the Clusterio ctl command line utility.
+The controller forwards data between Clusterio slaves connected to it and allows the cluster to be remotely managed through WebSocket connections to it either by using the included web interface or the Clusterio ctl command line utility.

 # Usage

-    npx clusteriomaster <command>
+    npx clusteriocontroller <command>

 Common options:

- * `--plugin-list <file>` JSON file to use for storing the list of plugins that are available to the master server.
+ * `--plugin-list <file>` JSON file to use for storing the list of plugins that are available to the controller.
    Defaults to `plugin-list.json` and will be created if it does not exist.
    See the `plugin` command for managing this list.

- * `--config <file>` JSON file to use for storing configuration for the master server.
+ * `--config <file>` JSON file to use for storing configuration for the controller.
-   Defaults to `config-master.json` and will be created if it does not exist.
+   Defaults to `config-controller.json` and will be created if it does not exist.
    See the `config` command for inspecting and modifying the configuration.

 ### `plugin <command>`

-Configure plugins available to be loaded by the master server.
+Configure plugins available to be loaded by the controller.
 The available plugins will be loaded unless they have been disabled in the configuration, see the config command for disabling plugins.